erthink/libmdbx/README.md

 22. Ability to get value by key and duplicates count by `mdbx_get_ex()`.

 23. Functions `mdbx_cursor_on_first()` and `mdbx_cursor_on_last()`,
-which allows to know if cursor is currently on first or last position respectively.
+which allows to check cursor is currently on first or last position respectively.

-24. Automatic creation of synchronization points (flush changes to persistent storage) when changes reach set threshold (threshold can be set by `mdbx_env_set_syncbytes()`).
+24. Automatic creation of steady commit-points (flushing data to the disk) when the volume of changes reaches a threshold, which can be set by `mdbx_env_set_syncbytes()`.

 25. Control over debugging and receiving of debugging messages via `mdbx_setup_debug()`.

-26. Function `mdbx_env_pgwalk()` for page-walking all pages in DB.
+26. Function `mdbx_env_pgwalk()` for page-walking the DB.

-27. Three meta-pages instead of two, this allows to guarantee consistently update weak sync-points without risking to corrupt last steady sync-point.
+27. Three meta-pages instead of two, that allows to guarantee consistency of data when updating weak commit-points without the risk of damaging the last steady commit-point.

 28. Guarantee of DB integrity in `WRITEMAP+MAPSYNC` mode:
   > Current _libmdbx_ gives a choice of safe async-write mode (default)